 - Causing pain in other parts of your body, most commonly the knees, legs, and shoulders, which can take on additional stress typically borne by the hip

-- Making it difficult or impossible to walk or sit due to limited range of motion, muscle weakness, and chronic pain
+- Making it difficult or impossible to walk or sit due to a limited range of motion, muscle weakness, and chronic pain

 - Making the leg on the side of your injured hip shorter as a result of uneven gait

 - Requiring extensive and costly medical treatments, such as surgeries, physical rehabilitation, and partial or total hip replacement

 What Do You Do If You’ve Been Injured Through No Fault of Your Own in Indiana?

 If you suffered a hip injury in an accident that was caused by someone else, you may be able to seek financial compensation for your losses by filing a personal injury claim.
 You can protect your legal rights by: